swethasays/MADE/project/project-plan.md

 - **Data Type:** CSV

-This dataset contains comprehensive information on various global airports, airlines, and their routes, offering insights into international air traffic connectivity.
+This dataset contains three files and provides information on various global airports, airlines, and their routes, offering insights into international air traffic connectivity.

 ## Work Packages